brucek/trolly/README.md

 * [Webpack](https://webpack.github.io/) for bundling
 * [Eslint](http://eslint.org/) to maintain a consistent code style
 * [Universal Module Definition (UMD) API](https://github.com/umdjs/umd), which provides compatibility with the most popular script loaders, to the output.
+* [Sinon.JS](http://sinonjs.org/) with examples for test doubles
+* [babel-plugin-rewire](https://github.com/speedskater/babel-plugin-rewire) to apply test doubles to dependencies of imported modules
-* Universal unit tests that work in Node,browser or both
+* Universal unit tests that work in Node, browser or both
 * Unit tests written with ES2015 get transpiled on the fly
 * PhantomJS, Chrome, Firefox and IE unit tests for the browser
 * Displays build status system notifications